niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 The NBAC, NTAC, or domain subcommittees MAY choose to issue patches to a major or minor version following the processes above, with the following adjustments:

 - Maintainers SHOULD create a designated branch for the patch.
-- Patches SHOULD add a third digit place to the version number, starting at 1, e.g., `6.0.1`.
+- Patch versions SHOULD add a third digit place to the version number, starting at 1, e.g., `6.0.1`.
-- Patch versions that call for special recognition (e.g., a new domain or very significant bug fixes) MAY be nominated to the PGB for publication as an OASIS release.
+- Patch versions SHOULD be submitted to the PGB for approval as a new PS.
-- Other patch versions do not need PGB approval and SHOULD finish progression as a GitHub release (only requires TSC approval).
-- NMO SHOULD announce the finalized patch version as an OASIS or GitHub release to the [project distribution list](mailto:niemopen@lists.oasis-open.org)
+- Patch versions SHOULD be reviewed by the original content submitters before publication but do not require public review.

 -------